Home —> Backlight LED Illuminators: A Practical Guide to Silhouette and Transmission Inspection

 Shadowless diffuse front illumination for reflective parts requiring both silhouette and surface inspection in the same station.
 Multiple sizes available.

-In silhouette mode, the object is opaque and the inspection uses the outline of the object against the bright background to measure dimensions and detect contour defects.
+In silhouette mode, the object is opaque and the inspection uses the outline of the object against the bright background to measure dimensions and catch contour defects.
 In transmission mode, the object is transparent or semi-transparent and the inspection detects spatial variation in the transmitted light intensity, which reveals internal features, inclusions, or structural defects within the material.

 RODER Vision BL-series backlight illuminators are available in multiple wavelengths including UV (365 nm), blue (470 nm), green (525 nm), red (617 nm), near-infrared (850 nm, 940 nm), and white.
 The choice of wavelength depends on the inspection task.
 Some defects in transparent materials are only detectable at specific wavelengths where the target material has distinctive absorption or transmission characteristics.

-Systems and Sensor Integration Partners : www.roder.it
+Systems and Sensor Integration Partner : www.roder.it

-Artificial Vision Division : www.rodervision.com
+RODER Artificial Vision Division : www.rodervision.com

 More information about RODER VISION : about us

-The information on this website is provided for information purposes only.
+The information on this website is provided for informational purposes only.
 Although it has been prepared with the utmost care, it does not constitute a contractual offer or a binding commitment to supply.
-It may contain transcription, translation or typographical errors.
+It may contain transcription, translation, or typographical errors.
 For precise and up-to-date information, please contact our company directly.